4th Sunday of EasterApril 17, 2016John 10:22-30Peder Stenslie

 Joshua 5.9-12; Psalm 32; 2 Cor.
 5.16-21; Luke 15.1-3, 11b-32

 Pastor Renee Splichal Larson

-Grace to you and peace from the One who has been lifted up on the cross, and up from the grave, Jesus Christ our Lord.
+Grace and peace to you from the One who keeps welcoming us back, Jesus Christ our Lord.
 Amen.

 It’s all about prospective … how we hear, interpret, and receive a story.
 For so many, our Gospel reading reveals how God really is, a story that is at the heart of the Christian faith.

 There is a man by the name of Kenneth Bailey, who has written a book... more»